seliopou/elm-d3/README.md

   and
 * `elm-d3.js`: the previous two files, concatenated.

-To get an example compiled and running in your browser using the following
+To get an example compiled and running in your browser, use the following
 commands:

     elm --make --src-dir=src `./scripts/build-flags` examples/Circles.elm